olastor/age-plugin-fido2-hmac/README.md

 # age-plugin-fido2-hmac

 Plugin for symmetric file encryption using age and fido2 tokens (that support the _hmac-secret_ extension).
+Thus, key generation is done in a stateless manner.
 See [SPEC.md](https://github.com/olastor/age-plugin-fido2-hmac/blob/main/SPEC.md) for more details.

 ⚠️ **Use at own risk and consider this plugin to be experimental.** ⚠️